denis-berthier/Sudoku_Hierarchical_Classifier/README.md

 # Sudoku_Hierarchical_Classifier
-Outputs the universal T&amp;E-classification of Sudoku puzzles and their B, BpB or BpBB sub-classifications<br>
+**Outputs the universal T&amp;E-classification of Sudoku puzzles and their B, BpB or BpBB sub-classifications**<br><br>

 ### Author: François Cordoliani.
-The development of the SHC was based on the same references as SudoRules (recalled at the end) but the implementations were independent.<br>
+The development of the SHC was based on the same references as CSP-Rules or SudoRules (recalled at the end) but the implementations were totally independent.<br>
 All the classification results of the SHC and of SudoRules completely coincide on the large collections of puzzles used to compare them.<br>
-The SHC is much faster for the functionalities it implements.
+The SHC is much faster than SudoRules for the functionalities it implements. <br>
+It is hoped that the T&E-depth and BpB parts will be very useful in the search for the "hardest" puzzles.<br><br>
+For full details about the concepts and theories underlying the SHC, see [CRT] or [PBCS].<br>
+For a much shorter (almost) self-contained introduction to them and for the analysis of some of the SHC results, see [SHC].<br><br>

 ### Running the SHC